 Repairing Betrayal: A Neurobiological and Attachment-Based Approach for Couples

-A 4-part live webinar series taught by Dr. Stan Tatkin, founder of the well-known Psychobiologcial Approach to Couples Therapy ® (PACT).
+A 7-hour self-study course taught by Dr. Stan Tatkin, founder of the well-known Psychobiological Approach to Couples Therapy® (PACT).

 Dr. Stan Tatkin

-Here’s why it’s essential to understand the full impact of betrayal and what is necessary for therapy to be effective:
+Here’s why it’s essential to understand the full impact of betrayal and what’s necessary for therapy to be effective:

 1. Betrayal Takes Many Forms

-It’s not just affairs — secrecy, lies, addictions, and broken trust show up in many ways that deeply affect clients.
+It’s not just affairs – it’s secrecy, lies, addictions, and broken trust that show up in many ways that profoundly affect clients.

 Betrayal triggers trauma responses that affect regulation, attachment, identity, and a client’s ability to feel safe in the relationship.